iamhyp/aws-landing-zone/README.md

 Early.
 One weekend in, of a planned eight.

-No Terraform yet, and that is deliberate.
-Each component is built in the console first, inspected to see what AWS actually created, then expressed as code.
-It is slower and it is the difference between a repository that is owned and one that is possessed.

 | | |
 | --- | --- |
 | Accounts | 4 |